tsudalab/fmqa/README.md

 ```
 ![image](https://user-images.githubusercontent.com/15908202/64800217-205ed100-d5c1-11e9-8d29-b2d13bcb0e53.png)

-We can see that the sampler is trying to take near optimal binary array.
+We can see that the sampling go down to near optimal as the dataset grows.

 ## License